Irish Australians: Sports

 Irish Catholics have been the nation's largest minority throughout most of Australia's history.
 Their resistance to the elite Anglocentric establishment has keenly marked the development of sport.
-Mostly working class, the Irish played sports such as rugby league and Australian Rules football, while the Protestant majority often preferred cricket, soccer, rugby union and boxing.
-The tensions and contrasts between these two sporting cultures eventually built the attitudes and beliefs toward games and sports that Australians share today.
 Many Irish in Australia play gaelic games and the local gaelic athletic association is the Australasia GAA.
+Only Irish Australian soccer clubs they have helped to establish in Sydney Eastern Suburbs clubs Phoenix FC. and a Melbourne south-east soccer clubs St Kilda Celts SC.